WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Connection Name: The name of the connection they belong to
 - Source Channel: Originating channel
 - Target Channel: Target channel

+---
+#### Loyalty Attributes

+Loyalty attributes have two additional value.
+- Loyalty Subtype: Either "group" or "alignment" loyalty
+- Loyalty Target: The group or alignment the loyalty is towards

 ----
 ----